d-kmr/randomGraph/README.md

 (2,4,3,2)

-An undirected graph with edges
+This means an undirected graph with edges:

 0 -[10,3]- 1